National Register of Historic Places listings in Fort Bend County, Texas

 This is a list of the National Register of Historic Places listings in Fort Bend County, Texas.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Fort Bend County, Texas.
-There are one district and seven individual properties listed on the National Register in the county.
+There are one district and eight individual properties listed on the National Register in the county.
 Three of the individually listed properties are Recorded Texas Historic Landmarks including one that is also a State Antiquities Landmark.

 Current listings

 The locations of National Register properties and districts may be seen in a mapping service provided.